anHALytics/anHALytics-documentation/Install.md

 After the compilation you'll find the jar produced for each module under ``MODULE/target``.

-You need to customize the configuration :
+You need to customize the configuration:

     ./anhalytics.sh --configure

-Then to import the relational database schema use :
+Then to import the relational database schema use:

     ./anhalytics.sh --prepare

-Make sure all the required service are up..
+Make sure all the required service are up.

 ## Components

 ### 1. Harvesting